 Everything you should want in a modern desktop amplifier — with one compromise worth understanding

-At $279.99 (or $299.99 bundled with the 48V 5A power supply), the BT20A Max competes directly with the best of the recent Class D wave: Post-Filter Feedback (PFFB) for load-invariant linearity, a hardware High-Pass Filter (HPF) to protect bookshelf mains when crossing to a subwoofer, Bluetooth 6.0 with LDAC and aptX Lossless, a motorized volume potentiometer with remote control, dual RCA inputs, a 12V trigger, dedicated subwoofer output, and tone controls with a bypass switch.
-On paper this is the most feature-packed Class D amplifier I have reviewed.
-In practice, almost all of it holds up — with one notable exception I will come to.
+You get Post-Filter Feedback (PFFB) for load-invariant linearity, a hardware High-Pass Filter (HPF) to protect bookshelf mains when crossing to a subwoofer, Bluetooth 6.0 with LDAC and aptX Lossless, a motorized volume potentiometer with remote control, dual RCA inputs, a 12V trigger, dedicated subwoofer output, better thermal management and tone controls with a bypass switch, so basically everything you can expect from a modern desktop class-D amplifier but, I guess the question is still does it sound good?
+Let’s find out.

 I would like to thank Fosi Audio for providing the BT20A Max for the purposes of this review.